Essays

 Stage Seven: Revise, Cite, and Submit

 A first draft of a case study essay is a working draft — not a submission.
-Revision involves checking the logical consistency of your argument (does every section serve your thesis?), the depth of your analysis (is the ‘so what?’ answered in every section?), and the accuracy of your citations (are all sources — including primary data sources — correctly referenced?).
-Effective proofreading strategies for case study essays involve separate passes for argument logic, evidence use, citation accuracy, and language — attempting to catch everything in a single read-through consistently misses serious issues.
+Revision involves checking the logical consistency of your argument, the depth of your analysis, and the accuracy of your citations.
+Separate proofreading passes for argument logic, evidence use, citation accuracy, and language consistently catch more issues than a single read-through.

 Struggling With Your Case Study Essay?